 But instead of amending our local ordinance to accomplish only what was required and in as simple a way as possible, the staff opted to create a major revision that added new requirements.

-Adding to the confusion is the fact that the most of the city's ordinance would not even apply to any state-certified therapists doing business in Palo Alto.
+Adding to the confusion is the fact that most of the city's ordinance would not even apply to any state-certified therapists doing business in Palo Alto.

-A year ago, the city staff brought the draft of a new ordinance to an informational meeting of therapists, who especially objected to a section requiring a written log of customers, including the date and hour of each service; the name, address and sex of each patron; the service provide and the technician administering the service.
+A year ago, the city staff brought the draft of a new ordinance to an informational meeting of therapists, who especially objected to a section requiring a written log of customers, including the date and hour of each service; the name, address and sex of each patron; the service provided and the technician administering the service.

 Then Acting City Attorney Don Larkin and the police, hearing the concerns of both the therapists and the City Council, said that the requirement would be dropped or access limited by requiring court-issued subpoenas to access the logs.
 They were also asked to figure out how to carve out establishments like Happy Feet, a popular establishment which provides foot and body massage to clothed customers in an open room with other customers.